MikeCuzzo/pizzatron3000-Bot/README.md

 - #### Small Tasks

-  - Improve ingredient drop accuracy, particularly at the beggining and end of the game
+  - Improve ingredient drop accuracy near the end of the game
   - Impliment more error handling and fail safes, incase of unforseen errors or glitches

 - #### Large Tasks